duneaught/diversitymod/README.md

 Running diversitymod.exe does 2 things:

-1. Installs mod files in the Rebirth resources folder.
+1. Installs Diversity Mod files in the Rebirth resources folder.
 2. Starts (or restarts) The Binding of Isaac: Rebirth.

-Running RemoveAllRebirthMods.exe:
+Running WipeRebirthResourcesFolder.exe:

-1. Deletes all files in the Rebirth resources folder *EXCEPT the 'packed' folder.
+1. Deletes ALL files in the Rebirth resources folder EXCEPT the 'packed' folder.

 ---